Bulat-Ziganshin/FA/0.20/README.md

 - UI/logging got the full Unicode support, display pretty the same information as FreeArc, and implements all features of the `-di` option

-- compression methods are automatically limited to the RAM size, options -lc/-ld allows to further tune the RAM usage
+- compression methods are automatically limited to the RAM size, options -lc/-ld allows to further tune the RAM usage.
+Default settings is `-lc75% -ld1600m` so archives made with default `-ld` setting may have problems with extraction on 32-bit systems.

 - 64-bit versions of arc*.sfx modules, unarc.exe and unarc.dll